-Describe the provider qualifications for licensed family child care homes, including any variations based on the ages of children in care: Each applicant, if an individual, and each licensee, if an individual, must meet the following requirements: Be at least 18 years of age K.A.R.
-28-4-113 Care provider and provider mean an individual who cares for and supervises children in a facility and has responsibility for the health, safety, and well-being of children, including the following: A primary care provider is an individual who is at least 16 years of age.
+Describe the provider qualifications for licensed family child care homes, including any variations based on the ages of children in care: Each applicant, if an individual, and each licensee, if an individual, must meet the following requirements: Be at least 18 years of age have a high school diploma or equivalent.
 K.A.R.
-28-4-126 Each person regularly caring for children must have a health assessment conducted by a licensed physician or by a nurse trained to perform health assessments.
-The health assessment must be conducted no earlier than one year before the date of employment or initial application for a license or certificate of registration, or not later than 30 days after the date of employment or initial application.
+28-4-113 Care provider and provider mean an individual who cares for and supervises children in a facility and has responsibility for the health, safety, and well-being of children, including the following a primary care provider.
 K.A.R 28-4-114a, a provider must meet all initial training requirements before being allowed unsupervised care of the children.